 We reach the main road.
 Dead straight and empty – both directions.
 Just scrub, asphalt and sky.
 In the middle of Kenya.
 But we’re late.
 So, I guess walking makes sense.

-When the western horizon becomes a large, dark sedan, he sticks out his thumb.
+When the eastern horizon becomes a large, dark sedan, he sticks out his thumb.

 We climb in.
 Two men.
 I’m thinking – we’ll never be heard from again.